soham2002/GreenRoots/README.md

 - **Satellite Imagery Analysis**: The model utilizes Landsat satellite imagery from GEE to analyze mangrove distribution and health by computing relevant indices.
 - **Temporal Analysis**: Green Roots provides temporal analysis of mangrove health by computing mean index values over time and visualizing temporal trends.
-- **Interactive Dashboard**: The model includes an interactive dashboard built with Dash, allowing users to explore and visualize satellite imagery and mangrove trends.
+- **Interactive Dashboard**: The model includes an interactive dashboard, allowing users to explore and visualize satellite imagery and mangrove trends.

 ## Installation